saltict/availproject.github.io/docs/validators/validator.md

 ---
 id: validator-node-setup
-title: Run an Avail Validator
+title: How to Run an Avail Validator
-sidebar_label: Run a Validator
+sidebar_label: Run a Validator Node
-sidebar_position: 3
+sidebar_position: 1
 description: "Learn about running an Avail validator."
 keywords:
   - docs